NeoTeo/SwiftGMP/README.md

 #### [GMP](//gmplib.org)
 Currently libgmp.a 6.1.1 is included.
 You can rebuild it using the [GMP iOS Builder](//github.com/NeoTeo/gmp-ios-builder).
 #### Swift Package Manager
-##### Note: Currently SPM only supports MacOS.
+##### Note: Currently SPM only supports macOS.
-Add the following to your package definition in the Package.swift file:
+Add the following to your project's package definition in the Package.swift file:

     dependencies: [ .Package(url: "https://github.com/NeoTeo/SwiftGMP", majorVersion: 0) ]